aws-samples/amazon-ivs-moderation-with-record-to-s3-web-demo/web-ui/README.md

 Amazon IVS automatically creates thumbnail images for channels configured to archive to S3.
 To add auto-recording to S3 to your IVS Channel:

-1. Create a recording configuration and specify the S3 bucket deployed by the backend (see _ivs-moderation.s3bucket_ in the output.json)
+1. Create a recording configuration and specify the S3 bucket deployed by the backend.
-2. The frequency at which images are processed for moderation is controlled by the _Target thumbnail interval_ setting in the recording configuration.
-Set this at the desired cadence.
+2. The frequency at which images are processed for moderation is controlled by _Target thumbnail interval_.
-3. In the IVS Channel configuration page, enable Auto-record to S3 and select the recording configuration
+3. In the IVS Channel configuration page, enable Auto-record to S3 and select the recording configuration.

 Refer to the [Create a Channel with Optional Recording](https://docs.aws.amazon.com/ivs/latest/userguide/getting-started-create-channel.html) documentation for additional information